g41797/matryoshka-3tk/README.md

 Use it together with whatever your process already uses for those jobs.

+---

+## Show cases

+---

+`shc` is the show cases module.

+Each show case:

+- is small
+- shows exactly one idiom, pattern or use case
+- says up front what it shows, and the steps it takes
+- works, and the tests call it
+- uses no testing functions

+The show cases are grouped by subject.

+---

 ## How to start

+---

 You are about to build a background process in C3.